zhenglaizhang/hadoop-arch/maven/maven.md

 * version (1.0-SNAPSHOT by default)

 No need to worry about indirect dependencies of direct dependency in pom, maven will handle that for us

+**Maven's archetype mechanism.** An archetype is defined as an original pattern or model from which all other things of the same kind are made.
+In Maven, an archetype is a template of a project which is combined with some user input to produce a working Maven projec

 ```bash
 # compile to classes file